Hi, what do you want to do?

 Immigrants to Kansas: Why Did They Come

-Young scholars explore U.S. History by researching Kansas.
-In this immigration instructional activity, students discuss the benefits of immigrating to a state like Kansas in the 1800's while writing their thoughts and research in a...
+Students explore U.S. History by researching Kansas.
+For this immigration lesson, students discuss the benefits of immigrating to a state like Kansas in the 1800's while writing their thoughts and research in a reporter's notebook....

 Curated OER